jianghengle/dmac/server/README.md

 DMAC_PORT: the server's port
 GLOBUS_CLIENT_ID: the app client id registered on Globus
 GLOBUS_CLIENT_SECRET: the app client secret generated on Globus
 DMAC_PERMISSION: if using local user and file acl permission to adapt to Globus connect server.
 Set `local` to enable it.
+IRODS_SCRIPT: point to the `script/unl_irods/unl_irods.py` to work with CyVerse.

 When working with Globus connect server:
 - set 002 as umask